ansible/workshops/exercises/ansible_collections/4-collections-from-tower/README.md

 When using Ansible Collections in your Playbook, there are no additional options to set in your Red Hat Ansible Tower Job Template.
 You specify the repository in which your Playbook is stored, inventory, credentials and other parameters, and execute it by clicking on the **Launch** button.

-## Troubleshooting
+# Troubleshooting

 Since Red Hat Ansible Tower does only check for updates in the the repository in which you stored your Playbook, it might not do a refresh if there was a change in the Ansible Collection used by your Playbook.
+This happens particularly if you also combine Roles and Collections.

-In this case you should check the option **
+In this case you should check the option **Delete on Update** which will delete the entire local directory during a refresh.

+If there is a problem while parsing your `requirements.yml` it worth testing it with the `ansible-galaxy` command.
+As a reminder, Red Hat Ansible Tower basically also just runs the command for you with the appropriate parameters, so testing this works manually makes a lot of sense.

+    ansible-galaxy collections install -r collections/requirements.yml -f

+> **NOTE**: The `-f` switch will forces a fresh installation of the specified Ansible Collections, otherwise `ansible-galaxy` will only install it, if it wasn't already installed.